Do Mice Carry Bed Bugs?

 Bed Bug and Mouse Removal

-If not addressed quickly, both bed bugs and mice can create health concerns in apartments, hospitals, and offices.
-They may also cause customers to write poor reviews for a hotel, resulting in lost revenue.
+If not addressed quickly, both bed bugs and mice can create health concerns in apartments, hotels, hospitals, and offices.
+They may also cause customers to write poor reviews, resulting in lost revenue.
 Home and business owners can contact Western Pest Services for effective control of mice or bed bugs.